 Richard Daniel Curtis.

-The Mental Health and Wellbeing Awards is a celebration of successful interventions and inspirational stories of people who have experienced recovery.
-Since 2019, schools, organisations and individuals have been awarded for their relentless work toward making a difference in their communities.
+The Mental Health Awards are a celebration of successful interventions and inspirational stories of people who have experienced recovery.
+Since 2019, organisations, services and individuals have been awarded for their relentless work toward making a difference in their communities.
 This award symbolises hard work and heart-felt devotion.
-Let us know about people and organisations who deserve to receive the Mental Health and Wellbeing Award!
+Let us know about people and organisations who deserve to receive a Mental Health Award!

 Judged by a panel representing clinicians and national mental health organisations, the awards cover the following categories:

 Innovative mental health intervention

 This category is designed to celebrate innovative mental health interventions or activities aimed at supporting those experiencing mental health difficulties, that have had a positive impact over at least two years.

 This category is designed to celebrate innovative wellbeing interventions or activities that have had a positive impact over at least two years.

 The long-term category is open to both mental health and wellbeing interventions that can evidence a positive impact over at least five years.